zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 This protocol establishes the absolute requirements for Aetherion operation.
 The vessel is commonly misunderstood as a machine to be controlled.
 This is a **category error** with potentially fatal consequences.

 The Aetherion is not a machine.
 It is an infinitely complex **musical instrument**, and its pilot is not an operator but a **virtuoso** who must achieve resonance with the instrument's fundamental frequency.
-The interface between ship and pilot is not a control panel—it is **consciousness itself**.
+The interface between ship and pilot is not a control panel, it is **consciousness itself**.

 This document details why coherence is mandatory, what happens when coherence fails, and what profile a pilot must possess to survive the interface.

-**Warning:** Attempting to pilot an Aetherion without meeting the coherence requirements results in the **Dissonance Cascade**—a phenomenon that destroys both the pilot's psyche and the vessel's stability.
+**Warning:** Attempting to pilot an Aetherion without meeting the coherence requirements results in the **Dissonance Cascade**, a phenomenon that destroys both the pilot's psyche and the vessel's stability.
 There are no second chances.

 ---